-Can be soothing if wrapped in a towel and applied directly to the sores.
+Ice wrapped in a towel or applied directly to the sores can offer soothing relief.

 Bach Flower Remedies may be used to ease the emotional stress of herpes, particularly Rescue Remedy.
 St John’s Wort (taken internally) may be helpful for stress and anxiety, but does have contra-indications with some medications so please check with your Naturopath or Health Care Provider before taking.

-Symptoms do vary, with some people having very severe symptoms and others having no real noticeable symptoms.
-Early symptoms may include:
+Symptoms do vary, with some people having very severe symptoms and others having no noticeable symptoms at all.

 - lower back pain

 Small red bumps may appear in the genital area following these earlier symptoms, which can further develop into painful blisters, which then crust over, form a scab, and gradually heal.

 Symptoms usually develop within 2 to 20 days after contact and could continue to last for up to 2 weeks on average.
 The first infection may be so mild that it goes unnoticed, whilst in some cases, the first attack causes visible sores and can often be the worst episode one will experience out of all their collective outbreaks.
 Subsequent recurrences of the virus are usually expressed as outbreaks of blisters.

 In the final stages of an outbreak the virus retreats into the nerves and lies dormant within the nervous system.
 If you are lucky enough to catch the virus in its early stages, act as soon as you can by using an anti-viral treatment.
 This early intervention suppresses the virus before it is able to take a stronghold within the body and seems to have a greater dominating effect over the virus’ activity.